pandemozhno/Brilenko/README.md

 # Brilenko
 Cascadian design method for interaction interfaces name by "Brilenko"

+> [!IMPORTANT]
+> We simplified and iconicity interfaces.
+But it's right to add grandeur and particular qualities.
+Simple button is not key.

+Interactivity is a concept that reveals the pattern and grade of continuation between objects.

 # Content
 Content is goal for interaction interfaces.
 Interaction interface exists only for content.

 # User Persona
 ### Who is the interface user?